What is an obituary template?

 What not to include

-- Family drama, estrangements, or complicated relationships (not the place)
+- Family drama, estrangements, or complicated relationships

 - Financial details or estate information